Final report for EDS24-059

 Economic Benefits:

-- Diversified Income Streams: Agritourism encourages farmers to diversify their sources of income.
-By building up their youth programs or field trip offerings, farmers can reduce their reliance on single crops, providing a more stable and resilient financial foundation.
+- New Income Streams: Agritourism encourages farmers to generate new sources of income.
+By building up their youth programs or field trip offerings, farmers can reduce their reliance on single crops, providing a more stable and strong financial foundation.

 - Year-Round Income Opportunities: Field trips and youth education programs can be offered during the slower parts of the season to help offset the lull in income that farmers experience when there aren’t a lot of crops ready to harvest and market.
 Overall, these practices help mitigate risks tied to seasonal fluctuations and crop failure.